-All payments of principal, premium and interest by or on behalf of the Issuer in respect of the Securities shall be made free and clear of, and without withholding or deduction for, or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature (Taxes) imposed, levied, collected, withheld or assessed by or within the Netherlands or any political subdivision or any authority thereof or therein having power to tax, unless such withholding or deduction is required by law.
-In that event, the Issuer shall pay such additional amounts (Additional Amounts) as shall result in receipt by the Holders of such amounts as would have been received by them had no such withholding or deduction been required, except that no such Additional Amounts shall be payable with respect to any Security:
+All payments of principal, premium and interest by or on behalf of the Issuer in respect of the Sterling Securities and the Coupons shall be made free and clear of, and without withholding or deduction for, or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature (Taxes) imposed, levied, collected, withheld or assessed by or within the Netherlands or any political subdivision or any authority thereof or therein having power to tax, unless such withholding or deduction is required by law.
+In that event, the Issuer shall pay such additional amounts (Additional Amounts) as shall result in receipt by the Holders and the Couponholders of such amounts as would have been received by them had no such withholding or deduction been required, except that no such Additional Amounts shall be payable with respect to any Sterling Security or Coupon:

-- (a) Other connection: to, or to a third party on behalf of, a Holder who is liable to such Taxes in respect of such Security by reason of his having some connection with the Netherlands other than a mere holding of such Security; or - (b) Surrender more than 30 days after the Relevant Date: in respect of which the Certificate representing it is surrendered for payment more than 30 days after the Relevant Date except to the extent that the Holder thereof would have been entitled to such Additional Amounts on surrendering the Certificate representing it for payment on the thirtieth day; or - (c) Payment to individuals: where such withholding or deduction is imposed on a payment to or for an individual or a certain other person and is required to be made pursuant to European Council Directive 2003/48/EC on the taxation of savings income or any law implementing or complying with, or introduced in order to conform to, such Directive.
+- (a) Other connection: to, or to a third party on behalf of, a Holder or Couponholder who is liable to such Taxes in respect of such Sterling Security or Coupon by reason of his having some connection with the Netherlands other than a mere holding of such Sterling Security or Coupon; or - (b) Presentation more than 30 days after the Relevant Date: presented for payment more than 30 days after the Relevant Date except to the extent that the Holder or Couponholder thereof would have been entitled to such Additional Amounts on presenting it for payment on the thirtieth day; or

+- (c) Payment to individuals: where such withholding or deduction is imposed on a payment to or for an individual or a certain other person and is required to be made pursuant to European Council Directive 2003/48/EC on the taxation of savings income or any law implementing or complying with, or introduced in order to conform to, such Directive; or - (d) Payment by another Paying Agent: presented for payment by or on behalf of a Holder or a Couponholder who would have been able to avoid such withholding or deduction by presenting the relevant Sterling Security or Coupon to another Paying Agent in a Member State of the European Union or making any other claim or filing for exemption to which it is entitled to the relevant tax authority or Paying Agent.